GET A QUOTE

 Sales Comparison Approach

-The Sales Comparison Approach estimates a hotel’s value by comparing it to recent sales of similar properties.
-This method relies heavily on the principle of substitution, assuming a buyer will not pay more for a property than the cost of acquiring a comparable one.
+The Sales Comparison Approach estimates how much a hotel is worth by comparing it to recent sales of similar properties in the same or comparable markets.
+This method is grounded in the principle of substitution, a buyer will not pay more for a hotel than the cost of acquiring a similar property.

 Considerations and Limitations: The Sales Comparison Approach is effective in active markets with abundant sales data.
 However, in markets with limited transactions, it can be challenging to find sufficient comparables, potentially reducing accuracy.
 Additionally, this approach may not fully account for the unique income-generating aspects of a hotel, which is why it is often used alongside income-based methods.